KesharwaniArpita/outreachy-contributions/README.md

 2. Alaca, Y., Emin, B., & Akgul, A. (2024). *A Comparative Study of Deep Learning Models and Classification Algorithms for Chemical Compound Identification and Tox21 Prediction*.
 Computers and Chemical Engineering, 189.

----

 ## Tox21 Data Processing and EDA

-### Overview
+**Exploratory Data Analysis (EDA)** is the critical first step in data science that involves summarizing, visualizing, and analyzing datasets to uncover patterns, detect anomalies, and guide preprocessing decisions.
+For the Tox21 dataset, EDA is essential to check for class imbalance (e.g., fewer active compounds than inactive ones), validate feature distributions (e.g., ensuring molecular embeddings are meaningful), and identify outliers or noise that could skew model performance.
+By conducting EDA, we ensure the data is clean, balanced, and suitable for training robust models, ultimately improving the reliability of predictions for toxicology endpoints like NR-AR activity.
+Without EDA, hidden biases or artifacts in the data could lead to misleading results.

-This project consists of two Python scripts for handling the Tox21 dataset:
+This consists of two Python scripts for handling the Tox21 dataset:
 1. **Data Loading (`dataloader.py`)**: Defines a PyTorch Dataset class and functions to create DataLoaders for training, validation, and testing.
 2. **Exploratory Data Analysis (`eda.py`)**: Performs exploratory data analysis (EDA) on the dataset, generating visualizations and summary reports.